Cost of Sleep Apnea Treatment

-Even though conquering the side effects of sleep apnea is priceless, at New Jersey Sleep Apnea Solutions, Dr. Ivan F. Stein has worked with patients to find affordable ways to get restful, un-interrupted sleep.
+Even though conquering the side effects of sleep apnea is priceless, at New Jersey Sleep Apnea Solutions, Drs.
+Ivan & Allan Stein has worked with patients to find affordable ways to get restful, un-interrupted sleep.
 He explains the costs you can expect for the most popular treatments.

 Oral Appliance Therapy

 Oral sleep appliances are one of the more affordable sleep apnea treatment options.
 At New Jersey Sleep Apnea Solutions, the cost of an oral appliance is between $1,500 and $3,500 depending on which particular model winds up being the best fit for you.

 The cost is reasonable for a durable device that clips onto your teeth in a way that is both easy to wear and does not impair your ability to talk, smile, yawn, etc. The appliance helps keep your airway open for more normal breathing, and the strong majority of patients who try this option stick with it for the long haul as the most pleasant sleep apnea treatment they have found.